 Figure 3 shows how the fuel mix of the UK's energy generation has changed since 1998.
 The stark decline of coal (analysts, Carbon Brief, said that wind power production overtook coal power in 2016, contributing 11.5% of UK electricity against 9.2% for coal), the reliance on gas and the slow shrinkage of nuclear (where there are also question marks over new stations) are all evident.
-The interconnectors with EU power generators (notably to electricity supplied by French nuclear plants) have become more important.
+The interconnectors with EU power generators (notably French nuclear) have become more important.
 However, there is a question mark over the future of power imports post Brexit.
 Hydroelectric power is important but there is little scope for continued growth here.
 Biomass has become much more important following the conversion of Drax power station to run on imported wood pellets but the station's green credentials have been questioned.
-It seems likely that the future lies with renewable energy.
-The case for this is strengthened given the advances in battery technology, which might help smooth the intermittent weather-related variations in solar and wind production.
+The future seems to lie with renewable energy.
+The case for this is strengthened given the advances in battery technology which might help smooth the intermittent weather-related variations in solar and wind production.